Question: The Yod Aspect Pattern, What Does it Mean?

-One does begin to wonder if interpretations of this configuration have become OVERHYPED.
-Does the YOD really indicate divine awareness?
-Are there crucial junctures and turning points?
-And finally, can it bring a deep focus of energy to the apex of the planet symbolizing something that must be expressed?
-The Yod appears to be something of a yo-yo concerning life events, swinging the fortunes in a different direction, especially once a major planetary body in transit sets it into action.
+One starts to question whether interpretations of this configuration have gotten too hyped up.
+Does the YOD actually imply the presence of God?
+Are there any pivotal moments or turning points?
+Can it also bring a strong energy concentration to the planet’s apex, symbolising something that needs to be expressed?
+When it comes to life events, the Yod seems to be a bit of a yo-yo, swinging things in a different direction, especially after a major planetary body in transit triggers it into action.

-The Yod pattern has signs in a harmonious relationship and signs inharmonious.
-The Yod might actually give the sextile more oomph.
-Some astrologers believe there is a choice of paths for the best use of this difficult and positive energy.
+The Yod pattern consists of signs that are in harmonious relationships with one another and signs that are in inharmonious relationships.
+It’s possible that the Yod will make the sextile even more powerful.
+A number of astrologers are of the opinion that there is more than one way to make the most of this challenging and constructive energy.
 According to astrologer Liz Greene, planetary configurations for purposes of illustration can be likened to small families of planets residing within the birth chart – and the horoscope may contain more than one of these little families.

 Yod Aspect Pattern